KumoCorp/kumomta/docs/changelog/main.md

   new `kumo.serde` module name moving forwards.
 * Added YAML serialization/deserialization functions to
   [kumo.serde](../reference/kumo.serde/index.md).
+* You may now run `kumod --validate` to perform extended validation checks of the helper configuration in your policy.
+This can be performed offline/concurrently with a running kumod.
+The output is human readable.
+The exit code will be 0 when no validation errors are detected, non-zero otherwise. #211

 ## Fixes
 * Using `expiration` in a DKIM signer would unconditionally raise an error and